DendrouLab/panpipes-tutorials/docs/ingesting_data/Ingesting_data_with_panpipes.md

 Modify the `pipeline.yml` with custom parameters: you can simply replace with the one we provide [here](pipeline_yml.md).
 We specify a series of custom paths such as the conda environment or the path to the file that contains the genes used for qc'ing the cells.
+We provide an example file that contains gene pathways that are associated to commonly used signatures, like mitochondrial or ribosomal genes.
+These genes are used to score the cells for enrichment of specific signatures, and to flag cells with high percentage mitochondrial reads.

+Download this file from [here](./qc_genelist_1.0.csv)

-Inspect the `pipeline.yml`` file and remember to change the paths to the folders and files on your local machine!
+Inspect the `pipeline.yml` file to familiarize with the input parameters.

+NOTE: remember to change the following paths to the files on your local machine!

+- We need to provide the correct conda environment if using one (you can also leave empty if using python venv)
+- We need to specify the path to the `sample_qc_file.txt` file
+- We need to provide the path to the `qc_genelist_1.0.csv` file that you downloaded.